 - Migraine-associated vertigo

-“People with these conditions often suffer for years -- and see many doctors -- before they get some resolution,” Kaylie says.
+“People with these conditions often suffer for years -- and see many doctors -- before they get some resolution,” Dr. Kaylie said.
 “We specialize in diagnosing the underlying causes of their symptoms and offering patient-tailored treatments.”

-The state-of-the-art facility offers a full array of testing and diagnostic services, and employs three sophisticated techniques to evaluate the physiological and functional status of patients’ vestibular systems: electronystagmography (ENG/caloric testing), rotary chair testing, and vestibular-evoked myogenic potentials (VEMP).
-The service also offers rehabilitative care to patients likely to benefit from it.
+The state-of-the-art facility offers a full array of testing and diagnostic services and employs three sophisticated techniques to evaluate the physiological and functional status of patients’ vestibular systems: electronystagmography (ENG/caloric testing), rotary chair testing, and vestibular-evoked myogenic potentials (VEMP).
+The service also offers rehabilitative care to patients who are likely to benefit from it.